Column $\ell_{2,0}$-norm regularized factorization model of low-rank matrix recovery and its computation: Numerical experiments

 \subsection{Numerical results for simulated data}

-We test four solvers on simulated data under the non-uniform sampling schemes in \eqref{sampling-scheme}.
-Specifically, we generate the true matrix $M^*$ by $M^*=M_{L}^*(M_{R}^*)^{\mathbb{T}}$, where $M_{L}^*$ and $M_{R}^*$ are two $n\times r^*$ matrices with each entry sampled independently from the standard normal distribution $N(0,1)$.
-The noisy observations $M_{i_t,j_t}$ with $(i_t,j_t)\in\Omega$ are obtained from \eqref{observe} with $\sigma=0.1$ and $\xi_t\sim N(0,1)$, where the sampling index set $\Omega$ is generated by Scheme 1.
-To evaluate the recovery performance, we adopt the metric of relative error (RE) defined by $\frac{\|X^{\rm out}-M^*\|_F}{\|M^*\|_F}$, where $X^{\rm out}$ means the output of a solver.
-We consider different setting of $n, r^*$ and SR, and run simulation under each setting for \textbf{5} different instances.

-Table \ref{Simulated} reports the averaged RE, rank and running time (in seconds) of four solvers, where the results of ADMM are not reported for $n\ge 3000$ because it is too time-consuming.
-We observe that for all test instances, the outputs of Algorithm \ref{AMM} and \ref{HMAP} not only have much lower RE than the outputs of ALS and ADMM do, but also their ranks equal $r^*$.
-From Figure \ref{fig1}, there is an interval such that their outputs when solving \eqref{MS-FL20} with $\lambda$ from this interval have similar performance.
-This means that the proposed column $\ell_{2,0}$-regularized factorization model is superior to other two models in capturing a solution with low rank and low RE for non-uniformly sampled data.
-In Table \ref{Simulated}, the columns corresponding to ADMM show that the max-norm penalized model is suitable for non-uniform sampling in terms of RE, but is unable to promote a low-rank solution; while the columns associated to ALS show that the nuclear-norm regularized factorization model can promote low-rank solutions, but is not suitable for non-uniformly sampled data due to very high RE.
-This coincides with the results in \cite{Fang18} for the nuclear-norm penalized model and the max-norm penalized model.
-In addition, for $r^*=5$ and $n=m=1000$, Figure \ref{fig2} plots the average RE over {\bf five} repetitions under ${\rm SR}=0.04,0.06,0.08,\ldots,0.2$.
-We see that under the two non-uniform sampling schemes, the relative errors yielded by four solvers decrease as the sampling ratio increases, but Algorithm \ref{AMM} and \ref{HMAP} have better performance than ADMM does, and the ALS method gives the worst results.
+We test four solvers on simulated data under the non-uniform sampling scheme in \eqref{sampling-scheme}.
+We generate the true $M^*$ by $M^*=M_{L}^*(M_{R}^*)^{\mathbb{T}}$, where $M_{L}^*$ and $M_{R}^*$ are an $n\times r^*$ matrix with each entry sampled independently from the standard normal distribution $N(0,1)$.
+Thus, $M^*\in\mathbb{R}^{n\times n}$ is a rank $r^*$ matrix.
+The noisy observation entries $M_{i_t,j_t}$ with $(i_t,j_t)\in\Omega$ are obtained from \eqref{observe} with $\sigma=0.1$ and $\xi_t\sim N(0,1)$, where the index set $\Omega$ is obtained in terms of Scheme 1.
+To evaluate the recovery results, we adopt the metric of relative error (RE) given by $\frac{\|X^{\rm out}-M^*\|_F}{\|M^*\|_F}$, where $X^{\rm out}$ represents the output of a solver.
+We consider different setting of $n, r^*$ and SR, and run simulation under each setting for five different instances.
+Table \ref{Simulated} reports the average RE, rank and running time (in seconds) of four solvers, where the results of ADMM are not reported for $n\ge 3000$ because it is too time-consuming.
+We see that for all test instances, the outputs of Algorithm \ref{AMM} and \ref{HMAP} not only have much lower RE than those of ALS and ADMM do, but also their ranks are equal to $r^*$, which coincides with their performance in Figure \ref{fig1} with $\lambda$ from the best interval.
+This means that the proposed column $\ell_{2,0}$-regularized factorization model is superior to another two models in capturing a low rank and low RE solution for non-uniformly sampled data.
+In Table \ref{Simulated}, the columns corresponding to ADMM show that the max-norm penalized model is suitable for non-uniform sampling in terms of RE, but can not promote a low-rank solution; while the columns corresponding to ALS show that model \eqref{MC-Fnorm} can promote low-rank solutions, but is not suitable for non-uniformly sampled data due to high RE.
+This coincides with the performance of the nuclear-norm and max-norm penalized models in \cite{Fang18}.